The Mediterranean's unlikely surf destination: Lebanon

 Gabriel says unlike other surfing destinations, Lebanon's surfing community is close-knit.

-"It's not like in Israel, Australia or in Bali (where) there's so many surfers," she says.
+"It's not like in Australia or in Bali (where) there's so many surfers," she says.
 "If there's a new guy or a new girl we would know because we hadn't seen them in the water before so we would talk to them and welcome them to the community."

 "It's a sport that really unites people," she adds.
 "It's a really chilled community and the ambiance is really peaceful."